boltex/leointeg/README.md

 ## Beta Version Installation

-- Get the leointeg extension file at [boltex.github.io](https://boltex.github.io/) and drag the file over a VSCode window to easily install this extension.
+- Get the leointeg extension file at [boltex.github.io](https://boltex.github.io/), then **drag-and-drop** that '.vsix' file over a VSCode window to easily install this extension.

 - In addition to the above requirements, **use Leo's 'devel' branch** (This is temporary until Leo's 6.4 release)